 If you want to change the numbering of a list, Google Documents has a restart numbering option.
 It can be applied to numeric and alphabetical lists.

-- Right-click the list item you would like to restart the numbering for.
+- Right-click the list item you would want to restart the numbering for.

 - Select Restart numbering... from the drop-down menu.